chenhuiping/Utility-Oriented-String-Indexing/README.md

 ./sh ../data/example_string 3
 ```
 ### TT algorithm:
 The TT algorithm, as implemented in the top-k-compress project focuses on identifying the top-k frequent patterns in data streams.
 For a comprehensive understanding of the TT algorithm's methodology and its applications, please refer to the [topk-k-compress](https://github.com/pdinklag/top-k-compress) GitHub Repository.
+We utilised the `topk-lz78` algorithm to conduct our experiment.

 ## 2. USI Problem
 ```bash